kasleiden/kasleiden.gitlab.io/_staff_members_en/088-Anna.md

 name: ANNA STRASSEN
 title: Stagiaire KibA
 group: team
-summary: Anna is research masterstudent bij de opleiding Developmental Psychology aan de Universiteit Leiden en loopt stage bij het KibA project.
+summary: Anna is research master student at the Developmental Psychology program at Leiden University and is doing an internship at the KibA project.
 image: /img/Anna.jpeg
 ---